Azure-Samples/dapr-store/README.md

 It is written in Go, source is in `cmd/users` and it exposes the following API routes:

 ```
-/register               POST a new user to register them
+/register               POST a new user, to register & create them
 /get/{userId}           GET the user profile for given user
 /private/get/{userId}   GET the user profile for given user.
 Private endpoints are NOT exposed through the gateway
 /isregistered/{userId}  GET the registration status for a given user